 - Do you feel your partner will also sacrifice something for you?

-- Does your partner recognise and value your sacrifice?
+- Does your partner recognize and value your sacrifice?

 - Is it possible to negotiate and arrive at a compromise?